zoogie/new-browserhax/README.md

 # new-browserhax

-# This Exploit has been patched on 11.14.0-46, will no longer work on any firmware
+# UPDATE: While this Exploit has been patched on 11.14.0-46, you can now use it on select older firmwares if you use a custom dns.
+Details below.

 ## Thanks
 - Big thanks to @ChampionLeake for the bug tip!
 - The devs who developed JsTypeHax for the WiiU https://github.com/WiiUTest/JsTypeHax .
 This sploit is loosely modeled after it.
-- MrNbaYoh for the nice bit of [advice](https://mrnbayoh.github.io/blog/exploiting-the-3ds-browsers-p2/) to only use similar size objects to overwrite a freed object.
+- MrNbaYoh for the nice bit of [advice](https://mrnbayoh.github.io/blog/exploiting-the-3ds-browsers-p2/) to only use similar size objects to overwrite a freed object and his cool dns update check bypass with [SSloth](https://github.com/MrNbaYoh/3ds-ssloth)!
 - Yellows8 for the hbmenu loader code: https://github.com/yellows8/3ds_browserhax_common

 ## Intro